DNS-Hackathon-2023/DApper/UseCases.md

 ## Use case 1

 An app developer can easily query A records (let's assume also AAAA records).
-But if they want to query a TXT record (or something else), many basic library implementations will not support it (libc, .Net System.Net.DNS, etc.)
+But if they want to query a TXT record (or something else), many basic library implementations will not support it (libc, .Net System.Net.DNS, JDK java.net, etc.)

 ## Use case 2